woipot/PlateDetector/README.md

 # PlateDetector
 Car plate Detector based on opencv and neural tech

-App can recognize licence platess of cars to start you need download wights https://www.kaggle.com/achrafkhazri/yolo-weights-for-licence-plate-detector and move them to plate_detector folder
+App can recognize licence plates of cars to start you need download wights https://www.kaggle.com/achrafkhazri/yolo-weights-for-licence-plate-detector and move them to plate_detector folder